teo-tsirpanis/DayGame/README.md

 # DayGame

-A gamified task management application, that provides users the ability to engage with their everyday tasks and habits in a more fun way by adding RPG elements.
-The users can create their own character, select or add tasks, buy items using in-game balance and battle opponents.
-The product has been developed to run on Windows environments.
+DayGame is a gamified task manager, that provides users the ability to engage with their everyday tasks and habits in a more fun way by adding RPG elements.
+You can create your own character, add and complete tasks, buy items using coins and battle bosses.

-## Installation
+## Downloading

-Download `daygame-1.0-setup.exe`.
-Follow the wizard steps and done.
-You are now ready to take action.
+Get the latest verion of DayGame [from the releases page](https://github.com/teo-tsirpanis/DayGame/releases).

 ## Contribution